What Is a Touchback In Football? Learn Here

 A touchback is signaled by the referee when a player on the receiving team catches the ball (from a punt or kickoff) and takes a knee or runs out of the end zone.
 Once the receiving player takes a knee or runs out of the end zone, the referee will stop the play, and the ball will automatically be placed at the 25-yard line.

-The receiving team’s offense will then come to the field, and the kicking team’s defense will come on to the field.
+The receiving team’s offense will then come to the field, and the kicking team’s defense will come onto the field.

 Teams will often elect to take a touchback because it gives them a better field position to start their drive.
 Rarely will a returning player take the ball out from their end zone as it may result in poor field position.